Frequently Asked Questions

 The parkland has been designed to provide access for people of all ages.
 Different routes around the site would suit different people.

-The first 35 hectares of the site (Phase 1) including the pay and display car park, the northern area of the site and access around the lake will be open to the public by Spring 2026.
+The first 35 hectares of the site (Phase 1) including the pay and display car park, the northern area of the site and access around the lake will be open to the public by Autumn 2027.

 The area around the lake will only be accessible at weekends and bank holidays to keep visitors safely away from restoration activities in the southern section of the quarry.